SNH48Live/KVM48/README.md

   #instructions: off
 ```

-Here is a sample configuration for downloading the VODs of Team SⅡ members daily:
+<a id="config-sample"></a>Here is a sample configuration for downloading the VODs of Team SⅡ members daily:

 ```yml
 # SNH48